adamfoneil/Dapper.Repository/README.md

 - The line `await new UserInfo() { UserName = userName }.ExecuteSingleOrDefaultAsync(connection)` executes a SQL query via a wrapper class `UserInfo`.
 This functionality comes from my [Dapper.QX](https://github.com/adamfoneil/Dapper.QX) library.
 The integration tests [here](https://github.com/adamfoneil/Dapper.Repository/tree/master/Dapper.Repository.Test/Queries) use this also.

 ## Classic Extension Methods
-If you need an easy way to perform CRUD operations on model types without any intermediary business logic, there are some "classic" [extension methods](https://github.com/adamfoneil/Dapper.Repository/blob/master/Dapper.Repository.SqlServer/Extensions/SqlServerExtensions.cs) for this:
+If you need an easy way to perform CRUD operations on model types without any intermediary business logic, there are some "classic" [extension methods](https://github.com/adamfoneil/Dapper.Repository/blob/master/Dapper.Repository.SqlServer/Extensions/SqlServerExtensions.cs) for this.
+Most of these do not require `IModel` except for `SaveAsync`:

 - Task\<TModel\> [GetAsync](https://github.com/adamfoneil/Dapper.Repository/blob/master/Dapper.Repository.SqlServer/Extensions/SqlServerExtensions.cs#L15)<TKey>
  (this IDbConnection connection, TKey id, [ string identityColumn ], [ IDbTransaction txn ])